-I’d booked the tickets online for Let’s birthday and we’d both been really looking forward to seeing these incredible pieces of Chinese history.
+I’d booked the tickets online for Les’ birthday.
+We’d both been really looking forward to seeing these incredible pieces of Chinese history.

-Adult tickets are £14 each and demand has been so high that a large swathe of dates have been fully sold out.
+Adult tickets are £14 each.
+Demand has been so high that a large swathe of dates have been fully sold out.

 The Terracotta Warriors, or Terracotta Army, were first discovered in 1974.
-As local farmers were digging a water well near the tomb of the First Emperor in province of Xi’an, they inadvertently located one of the most magical underground tombs in the world.
+Local farmers were digging a water well near the tomb of the First Emperor in province of Xi’an.
+During the process, they inadvertently located one of the most magical underground tombs in the world.

 Although there had long been reports of terracotta fragments in the area around the tomb, nothing more was made of it.
 It wasn’t until the farmer’s discovery that experts were dispatched to the site and uncovered a underground world of caves and ditches filled with long buried treasures.

 Although the Xi’an site is nowhere near fully excavated and there’s no telling how much more there is to discover, the existing army and associated artefacts caused a major stir around the world.